Ready To Start Your Journey?

 The Juris Doctor (JD) degree is a three-year program that prepares students to become lawyers.
 To be eligible for a JD program, students must have a bachelor’s degree from an accredited college or university.
 During the program, students take courses in legal research, writing, and analysis, as well as other areas of law such as contracts, torts, criminal law, and civil procedure.
 Students also participate in moot court and other simulated legal experiences to develop practical skills.

-After completing the JD program, graduates must pass the bar exam in the state where they want to practice law.
+After completing the JD program, graduates must pass the bar exam in the state where they want to become licensed attorney practice law.
 The bar exam tests knowledge of the law and the ability to apply legal principles to real-life situations.
 Passing the bar exam is a requirement to become licensed to practice law in most states.

 Master of Laws (LLM)